Museum Curator Skills List and Examples

 Museum Curators Skills for Resumes, Job Applications, and Interviews

 Museum curators acquire and protect museum collections and present these items to the public.
-Many also raise money for their museum and create educational materials associated with their collections.
+Many curators are involved in fund-raising for their museum and create educational materials associated with their collections.
 Curation involves a very wide assortment of tasks and requires both very deep and very broad expertise.

-Although pay can sometimes be low, and hours might be long and varied, curators often express very high levels of job satisfaction.
-They get to work on subjects they are passionate about, and they know what they do makes a real difference for communities, and for society.
+Although the pay can sometimes be low, and the hours may be long and varied, curators often express very high levels of job satisfaction.
+They get to work on subjects they are passionate about, and they know what they do makes a real difference to communities, and to society.

 Curation work can vary a lot, depending on the kind of museum in question.
 Curators at art museums must be experts in art, art history, and art authentication and conservation.
 Curators at history museums must be historians.
-Curators at science museums must have scientific training.
-But all curation has certain responsibilities in common and therefore requires certain consistent skills.
+Curators at science museums must have had some scientific training.
+But all types of curation share certain responsibilities, and therefore require consistent skills.

 How to become a Museum Curator

-Although some small, local museums may be curated by self-taught volunteers, professional curation requires a masters’ degree in any of several relevant fields.
+Although some small, local museums may be curated by self-taught volunteers, professional curation requires a master's degree in any of several relevant fields.
 Students who have not yet completed their degrees often find work as assistant curators.
-These student jobs may be critical to having a successful career later on but often carry little or no pay.
+These student internships can be critical to having a successful career later on, but often carry little or no pay.

-Becoming lead curator at a major museum requires both a Ph.D. and at least five years of field experience.
+Becoming a lead curator at a major museum requires both a Ph.D. and at least five years of field experience.
 The process can be long and difficult, and yet many curators did not set out to get into curation at all.
-Many trained originally for some other career, such as scientific research or teaching, and discovered that they had accidentally become qualified for curation only when an opportunity opened up.
+Many trained originally for some other career, such as scientific research or teaching, and discovered that they had become qualified for curation only when an opportunity became available.

-Technical skills vary based on what kind of materials a museum collects.
+The technical skills required vary based on the kind of materials a museum collects.
 For example, the curator of an art museum would need to know how to authenticate paintings, while the curator of a natural history museum would need to know how to determine the age of fossils.

 - Appraising Art